-To manage systems and networks at WashU, comply with regulatory requirements and enforce the various Information Security Policies, WashU may log, review, retain, prohibit, or in any manner utilize any data or information stored or transmitted via WashU assets.
+To manage systems and networks at WashU, comply with regulatory requirements, and enforce the various Information Security Policies, WashU may log, review, retain, prohibit, or in any manner utilize any data or information stored or transmitted via WashU assets.

 Relationship to WashU Policies

-All WashU policies listed below apply to information technology as well as to other forms of communication and activity.
+All WashU policies listed below applies to information technology as well as to other forms of communication and activity.
 In addition, these policies are fully recognized by the WashU Computer Use Policy.
 All users are responsible for being aware of and complying with regulations and Information Security Policies.
-Use of WashU systems or network that violates any of these policies will be investigated and sanctions may be applied, including termination.
+Use of WashU systems or networks that violates any of these policies will be investigated and sanctions may be applied, including termination.